mychris/bf-cc/README.md

 ## IR

 The IR consists of a doubly linked list of instructions.
 Each instruction has up to two operands.
-Jump instruction use the destination as its operand and it is a pointer to the corresponding jump instruction the jump should go to.
+Jump instructions use the destination as their operand, which is a pointer to the corresponding jump instruction the jump should go to.
-Therefore jumps act as both, jump instructions and labels, which is not ideal.
+Therefore jumps act as both, instructions and labels, which is not ideal.

 I started with this assumption and didn't want to change it later on.
 It works, but is far from perfect.